College of Liberal Arts & Social Sciences > Academics > English > About > Student Spotlight

 by Matt AdamsTo call first-year MAWP student Eric Houghton's journey to DePaul a winding one would be an understatement.
 Eric graduated high school in tiny Lakeview, Michigan twenty-five years ago with few other goals than getting away from the cloistered environment in which he grew up and getting his stories onto a page, something that had been on his mind since he was seven-years-old.

 “Don't turn anything down, and maximize the value of your time here.
 From the day I started taking classes, I met my professors and took advantage of office hours.
 When you do that, it doesn't take long for them to realize that you're engaged, and they bring opportunities to you.”

-Currently, Eric works alongside Ex Libris editor Jordan Weber on the I Remember: Continuation Project, an online platform for publishing stories from Chicago-area veterans.
+Both of Eric's published works have come by way of Professor Miles Harvey's encouragement.
+One, a personal essay that juxtaposes the strangeness of big-city life against his rural upbringing, was published in Chicago After Dark, a compilation of stories put together by the Chicago Center for Literature and Photography.Currently, Eric works alongside Ex Libris editor Jordan Weber on the I Remember: Continuation Project, an online platform for publishing stories from Chicago-area veterans.
 The project has become a passion for him.
 "We're reaching out to veterans and asking them to contribute stories and essays," he said.
 "It's designed for people who want to write, but who don't feel like writers.
 We're just getting it off the ground, but hopefully it will be done around Veterans Day."

 Looking forward, Eric is determined to forge a career in writing and publishing.
 "If it were up to me, I would stay in school until they kicked me out," he joked.
 "I'm working towards my two-year college teaching certification, so that's one option.
 I would still love to get into publishing.
 Regardless, I'm going to continue writing."